 Being as this is an old farm I have the perk of having several old barn doors that I stashed in a safe place and have been drooling over for months.
 This one was my grandparents’ old wood shed door.

 In the pictures you will see first that I brought the door and the hardware in before I went through all of the instructions.
-Then, Joe and I grabbed our drill and started the entire process by adding the wheels to the top of the door, this was a simple as drilling out the correct sized holes and screwing in the anchors before attaching the top wheels with screws.
+Then, I added the wheels to the top of the door, this was a simple as drilling out the correct sized holes and screwing in the anchors before attaching the top wheels with screws.

 Step 1: Getting the Rod Mounted and the Door Hung

-With the wheels on the top of the door attached we took our measurements then headed up stairs with our six foot level to decide where to attach the five mounts for the rod.
-This was as simple as drawing a level line on the wall and then adding them in, three of them we attached to studs, the other two we used sheet rock anchors.
-Then we set the rod in place and secured it using the mounts.
+With the wheels on the top of the door attached I took my measurements then headed up stairs.
+I drew a level line on the wall and then added the mounts in, three of them to studs, the other two with sheet rock anchors.
+Then I set the rod in place and secured it using the mounts.

 With that done it was a simple as setting the door in place!